-Filagree's CED pistol stuns the target (a CON×5% test resists it) and inflicts a -20% penalty to all actions for 1D20 turns.
+Filagree's conducted-energy device (CED) pistol stuns the target (a CON×5% test resists it) and inflicts a -20% penalty to all actions for 1D20 turns.
 Once struck the victim can be zapped again on the shooter's turn without an attack roll until the barbed darts are yanked out.
 Anyone holding the victim suffers the same effects.
 Its wired darts have a range of four meters.
 It can fire four times.